lemonce/lemonce.net/source/_posts/Lemonce-Editor-v1-2-2-beta.md

 ## Updates for version 2.0.3
 ---
 **Bug Fix**
-- Fixed the webview not back to its original,pristine state when running another task.
+- Fixed the issue that the webview not back to its original,pristine state when running another task.

 **Optimized**
 - Optimized the delault case folder of the right-click menu in the case files editing area.